-Performance outcomes Acceptable outcomes Operational airspace Physical and transient obstructions PO1 Development does not create a permanent or temporary physical or transient obstruction in a strategic airport's operational airspace.
-A01.1 Buildings and structures do not encroach into the airport's operational airspace.
+Performance outcomes Acceptable outcomes Operational airspace Physical and transient obstructions PO1 Development does not create a permanent or temporary physical or transient obstruction in a AO1.1 Buildings and structures do not encroach into the airport's operational airspace. strategic airport's operational airspace.
 AO1.2 Cranes or other equipment used during construction do not encroach into the airport's operational airspace.
 AO1.3 Landscaping does not include vegetation that at maturity will encroach into the airport's operational airspace.
 AO1.4 Transient activities associated with development such as parachuting, hot air ballooning and hang-gliding will not occur within the airport's operational airspace.